 Sunrise Dog Park.
 City of Olympia's Sunrise Park Off-Leash Dog Area closed in 2013.
 See this article for the city's version of the dog park closure.
-See this July 2014 article on another opportunity back to square one.
+See this July 2014 article on another opportunity that didn't work out.

 Hawks Prairie Dog Park.
 Thurston County's Hawks Prairie Off-Leash Dog Area is open.
 See the Thurston County website for information about the dog park.
 See this December 2013 article about the dog park in the county's newsletter.